githwxi/ATS-Xanadu/docgen/SYNTAX/XanaduConcreteSyntax.md

 Xanadu supports a rich set of programming features, making use of quite a few keywords.

+The following keywords are for forming expressions:

 - <code>$addr</code>:
-  for taking the address of a left-value
+  for taking the address of a left-value; for instance, `$addr(x)` refers to the address of some variable `x`, which is often written as `&x` in C.
 - <code>$fold</code>:
   for folding an unfolded value of some linear datatype (i.e., datavtype)
 - <code>$lazy</code>: